JamesLorello/Echofoam-Falsifiability-suite/README.md

 2. Run the simulation or use the blockchain memory module as needed.

+The main `simulation.py` script now records scientific metrics for each frame in `metrics.json` and saves the final fields to `fields_final.npz` for further analysis.

 ## Blockchain Memory Scaffold

 The file `blockchain_memory.py` implements a minimal compressed memory chain where each entry references the previous block via its hash.
 The chain is saved to disk for persistence.